ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

+In addition to the variables provided as part of triggers you can also specify additional / overrides for [variables as data attribute](./analytics-vars.md#variables-as-data-attribute).
+If used, these data attributes have to be part of element specified as the `selector`
 #### Click trigger (`"on": "click"`)
 Use this configuration to fire a request when a specified element is clicked.
 Use `selector` to control which elements will cause this request to fire:
   - `selector` A CSS selector used to refine which elements should be tracked.
 Use value `*` to track all elements.
 The value of `selector` can include variables that are defined in inline or remote config.
 The variables will be expanded to determine the elements to be tracked.